percona/pxb-docs/docs/advanced/encrypted_innodb_tablespace_backups.md

 If `--transition-key` is specified without a value, *xtrabackup* will ask for it.

-!!! note

-    *xtrabackup* scrapes `--transition-key` so that its value is not visible in the `ps` command output.
+xtrabackup scrapes `--transition-key` so that its value is not visible in the `ps` command output.

 ### Prepare a backup with a passphrase